NICMx/Jool/en/index.md

 2. [Instance naming](usr-flags-instance.html)
 3. [`stats`](usr-flags-stats.html)
 4. Support for kernels [4.17](https://github.com/NICMx/Jool/issues/266) and [4.18](https://github.com/NICMx/Jool/issues/269). ([4.19](https://github.com/NICMx/Jool/pull/270) compiles too, but I haven't fully tested it.)
+5. [Bash autocompletion](https://github.com/NICMx/Jool/issues/259) for the `jool` and `jool_siit` userspace application clients.
+(You *might* need to restart your terminal after installing to see the effects.
+I'm not actually sure; it's a little non-deterministic in my experience.)

 And these are the bugfixes: